 When one looks at tech products like DigitalOcean, the temptation to resort to jargon based language becomes clear.
-You’re dealing with a lot of technical data, so an expert in the field would be compelled to write it as they know it, and not how the average human being can understand it.
+You’re dealing with a lot of technical data – an expert in the field would be compelled to write it as they know it, and not how the average human being can understand it.

-That’s no big deal for advanced, power users.
+That’s no big deal for the advanced, power users.
 They’ll get it.
 It’ll all make sense.

 This is an area in which DigitalOcean fails dramatically.
 The site’s copy is filled with technical terms and acronyms with no explanation.
 They’re clearly marketing their product to developers specifically.

-And others will struggle to figure out how to move a site over, launch, maintain, or even grow it.
+Therefore, others will struggle to figure out how to move a site over, launch, maintain, or even grow their website.

 2. Lacks Basic Features Other Consumer Hosts Provide

-I mean, they can help you with some of this stuff.
-But just don’t expect a lot of hand-holding services when you sign up.
+I mean – they can help you with some of this stuff.
+But you shouldn’t expect a lot of hand-holding services when you sign up.